oroinc/documentation/user/storefront/account/users/index.rst

 You also have the ability to:

-1. Refresh the view table: click |IcRefresh| to update the view table.
+1. Refresh |Refresh-SVG| the view table.
-2. Reset the view table to clear view table customization and return to default settings.
+2. Reset |Reset-SVG| the view table to clear view table customization and return to default settings.
 Reset applies to all filters, records per page and sorting changes that you have made.
-3. Manage table settings to define which columns to show in the table.
+3. Manage |Columns-SVG| table settings to define which columns to show in the table.
-4. Manage :ref:`filters <frontstore-guide--navigation-filters>`.
+4. Manage :ref:`filters <frontstore-guide--navigation-filters>` |Settings-SVG|.

 Customer User View Page
 -----------------------